calaldees/barcampCanterbury/events/2022/email-week-before.md

 * Refreshments are provided free of charge thanks to _Canterbury Christ Church University: School of Engineering Technology and Design_ and personal donations.
 * Lunch is at 1pm.
 Pizza.
     * There will be vegan and vegetarian options available.
+    * (As this an event that is run on community donations, we may not be able to cater for specialist dietary needs)
+* Bring a coat!
+We will be eating our pizzas in the gazebos outside.
+    * We are super grateful to The University of Kent for generously donating the space for us to use.
+We have ordered pizza for lunch to keep the cost of feeding everyone down, but we can't eat these inside the university buildings.

 ## What to bring